 The transepts would have originally housed chapels perhaps to Mary, perhaps to other saints.
-While the north transept is pretty plain, the slightly later south transept contains what Pevsner refers to as 'sumptuous and baffling arcading', comprising deep mouldings with dog-tooth and stiff leaf carving, and a face with its nose cut off, thanks, presumably, to an enthusiastic C16-17 reformer.
+While the north transept is pretty plain (a combination of early English and Victorian rebuild), the slightly later south transept contains what Pevsner refers to as 'sumptuous and baffling arcading', comprising deep mouldings with dog-tooth and stiff leaf carving, and a face with its nose cut off, thanks, presumably, to an enthusiastic 16th or 17th century reformer.

-Pevsner suggests one of these small arches might have been a squint - a small window that allowed those in the side chapel (maybe nuns or priests)

-to observe the moment of the 'elevation of the host', which would have been hidden in the chancel from the laity in the nave by a now long-gone rood screen.
+Pevsner suggests one of these small arches might have been a squint - a small window that allowed those in the side chapel (maybe nuns or priests) to observe the moment of the 'elevation of the host', which would have been hidden in the chancel from the laity in the nave by a now long-gone rood screen.
 Way up and above the decorated arches in the south transept is a blocked door that would have led to a balcony running across the top of this rood screen.

-In the north transept, covered by a modern statuette of Mary, is a small piscina, with a drain to consecrated ground, that would have been used to wash communion vessels.
+In the north transept, covered by a modern statuette of Mary, is a small piscina, with a drain to consecrated ground, that would have been used to wash Communion vessels.

-A further extended chancel, with a large tracery east window and large rectangular side windows, followed on during the C14.
+A further extended chancel, with a large tracery east window and large rectangular side windows, followed on during the 14th century.
 A fragment of a medieval wall painting of a figure and buildings can be seen next to the eastern window.

-More paintings were seen during renovation in the early 2000s but were covered over to preserve them.
+More paintings were discovered during renovation in the early 2000s but were covered over to preserve them.
 It is, however, a reminder of how brightly coloured the interior of the church would have been pre-Reformation, the walls covered in such paintings and the cancel separated from the nave by a brightly decorated rood screen.
-The chancel floor was raised in the late C17-early C18 to fit a vaulted roof over the crypt of the Hatton family of Kirby Hall.
+The chancel floor was raised in the late 17th early 18th century to fit a vaulted roof over the crypt of the Hatton family of Kirby Hall.
+The large square south-facing windows were put in then.
+The Northamptonshire Historic Environment Record says that recent, 21st century renovation showed on the south side of the chancel 'the remains of three blocked lancet windows dating to the 13th century.
+On the north side two similarily blocked windows were exposed, together with a third low level window possibly re-used as a funerary monument.
+Both walls exhibited clear evidence of rebuild or lift associated with the windows added in the 18th century.'

-In the south wall of the chancel, beyond the choir stalls and before the Georgian panels of the sanctuary, is a brick-filled, medieval sedilia, where the clergy would have sat when officiating at services.
+During this recent renovation, which involved temporarily stripping back much of the chancel, in the south wall of the chancel, beyond the choir stalls and before the Georgian panels of the sanctuary, a brick-filled, medieval sedilia was found.
+This is where the clergy would have sat when officiating at services.